fnywayz/vercel-deploy-starter/README.md

 > **Note:** For Python/Java/Go/Rust backends, replace `@vercel/node` in `backend/vercel.json` with the appropriate Vercel runtime or use a separate hosting service for the backend.

 ---
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to:
+- ✅ Use this project for any purpose
+- ✅ Copy, modify, and distribute
+- ✅ Use it commercially
+- ⚠️ Just include the original license and copyright notice